Pennoweth Tribes

 What are Tribes?

-We have created tribes at Pennoweth to help all children (and staff) in school become more involved in friendly competition.
+At Pennoweth school, we have tribes to help all children (and staff) in school become more involved in friendly competition and feel a greater sense of safety and belonging.

 Our tribes are named after four famous and beautiful gardens in Cornwall: